bhisaac/5eFP/5eFP-SRD.md

 ## Cast a Spell

+Discard your action to Cast a Spell.
 Mages and many monsters have access to spells and can use them to great effect.
 Each spell has a casting time, which specifies whether the caster must use an action or a reaction to cast the spell.

 ## Dash